unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 ![Illustration of the different noise types (indicated by colour).
 Panel **A** shows the noise over time.
 Panel **B** displays its log<sub>10</sub>(power) at normalized frequencies.\label{fig_noise_types}](plots/noise_types.svg)

 # Simulation example
 In this section, one can find an example of how to use `UnfoldSim.jl` to simulate continuous EEG data.
 Additional examples can be found in the [`UnfoldSim.jl` documentation](https://unfoldtoolbox.github.io/UnfoldSim.jl/dev/).
-Moreover, to get started, the `UnfoldSim.jl` toolbox offers the function `predef_eeg` which, depending on the input, simulates continuous EEG data either for a single subject or multiple subjects.
+Moreover, to get started, the `UnfoldSim.jl` package offers the function `predef_eeg` which, depending on the input, simulates continuous EEG data either for a single subject or multiple subjects.

 In the following, we will first provide examples for the four simulation “ingredients” mentioned above which will then be used to simulate data.